markup-theme/markup-theme/markup_theme/source/tutorials.rst

 Page not Found
 --------------------------------------------------
-You can add a 404.html page to the output of a Sphinx project on GitHub pages:
+You can add a 404.html page to the output of a Sphinx project on GitHub pages.
+This can be a Markdown or reStructuredText file, depending on your preference.

 **To add a 404.html file**

 #.
-Create a file named ``404.rst`` in the docs collection that is used for the root of the documentation website.
+Create a file named ``404.rst`` or ``404.md`` in the docs collection that is used for the root of the documentation website.
 For example, |theme| uses the ``/markup_theme/`` as its top-level for GitHub pages.

-   For the initial creation, make the page like this:
+   For example, an initial 404 page using reStructuredText would be similar to:

    .. code-block:: rst